Deciphera shares skyrocket as cancer drug improves progression-free survival

-(Reuters) - Deciphera Pharmaceuticals Inc’s shares more than doubled on Tuesday after the drugmaker said its late-stage study met the main goal of helping stomach cancer patients live longer without their disease worsening.
+(Reuters) - Deciphera Pharmaceuticals Inc’s shares more than doubled on Tuesday after the drugmaker said its treatment helped stomach cancer patients live longer without their disease worsening in a late-stage study.

-The study tested the treatment, ripretinib, against placebo in 129 patients with advanced gastrointestinal stromal tumors (GIST), a rare cancer affecting the digestive tract, who had received at least 3 prior therapies.
+The treatment, ripretinib, was tested against placebo in 129 patients with advanced gastrointestinal stromal tumors (GIST), a rare cancer affecting the digestive tract, who had received at least 3 prior therapies.

 Ripretinib demonstrated a median progression-free survival rate of 6.3 months compared with a month in case of placebo, the company said, adding that the drug significantly reduced the risk of disease progression or death by 85%.